SafaaMagdyAwad/FinalEgyptianConcil/progress.md

     ** it was fun to change the design of login $register and as well changing the code.
+## public section
     ** i used job to send emails

     ** i tried to keeb on the same design of the frontend and didnt care of the large code , it was fun to see that the site was looking good.

-    ** i added a static map instead of the old one search was brogrammed , i created a new blade to display the search results
+    ** i added a static map instead of the old one

+    **search was programmed , i created a new blade to display the search results

     ** active classe active('route') was created and added to the navbar to make the site more dinamic and realistic  used in public Navbar

-    ** now , i will think of something to do with newsletter & multi lang the site

 ## error messages in login , register dont appear
         solved they appear now